kitschpatrol/yanki-connect/readme.md

 console.log(decks) // ["Your", "Deck", "Names", "Here"]
 ```

-All <!-- actionCount -->116<!-- /actionCount --> Anki-Connect actions are exposed under their respective groups, with type data for both parameters and return types:
+All <!-- actionCount -->116<!-- /actionCount --> AnkiConnect actions are exposed under their respective groups, with type data for both parameters and return types:

 <!-- actionList -->